-For more information about enrollment and waiver requirements visit https://wellness.uchicago.edu/student-insurance/u-ship/enroll-or-waive/
+For more information about enrollment and waiver requirements visit the UChicago Student Wellness website.

-A student who wishes to waive U-SHIP must provide proof of comparable coverage that meets University requirements and must show that the coverage is valid for the entire academic year (September 1 – August 31 OR the end of their academic program, whichever comes first).
-Students who wish to waive U-SHIP must do so each academic year.
+A student who is eligible to waive U-SHIP and wishes to do so must provide proof of comparable coverage that meets University requirements and must show that the coverage is valid for the entire academic year (September 1 – August 31 OR the end of their academic program, whichever comes first).
+Students who are eligible and wish to waive U-SHIP must do so each academic year.
 Waivers are subject to audit by the University to ensure the plan meets comparable coverage requirements.